MrScautHD/Sparkle/README.md

 ⭐ Getting Started
 ===========
-We hope you enjoyed your experience with Sparkle!
-For further information, please visit our Wiki at: https://github.com/MrScautHD/Sparkle/wiki/Getting-Started
+We trust you'll relish your time with Sparkle!
+To kick things off, head over to our [Wiki](https://github.com/MrScautHD/Sparkle/wiki/Getting-Started) for a seamless start.

 📚 Libraries (https://www.nuget.org/packages)
 ==============================================